Hill-Lab/MitoGraph-Contrib-RScripts/README.md

 ## How to run

 Run the script `CreateSummary.R` in R. Next add a column called _Condition_ in the file `output-summary.csv` and fill with the corresponding cell condition.
+Make sure to add this column in the 2nd column position.
 Finaly run the code `CreatePlots.R`.

 ## Examples